 Product data: This dataset contains the contents weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.

 Charity donations: Our charity partners provide weight data for donations from our stores and depots.
-Food donated to charities is scanned as waste in our stores and depots; these figures are therefore subtracted from the final calculated surplus tonnage.
+Food donated to charities is scanned as waste in our stores and depots; these figures are subtracted from the total calculated surplus figure to yield the food waste tonnage.

 - Included in the scope of our calculation is any food that has not been sold in our stores because it is past its best before or use by date, has been damaged, withdrawn from the market or de-ranged.
 The non-food categories mentioned above are removed at this stage.

 - The number of units wasted per item is converted into a weight measured in tonnes by multiplying the number of units wasted by the per unit weight*.

 - We perform a ‘bottom up’ calculation from the waste tonnages for individual products (e.g. Gala Apples), to the commercial food category (e.g. Produce), to our entire Malaysia operations.